 Raw Milk – The History of Milk | Distillery Dairies | Swill Milk | Pasteurization | Milking CowsRaw Milk – The History of Milk | Distillery Dairies | Swill Milk | Pasteurization | Milking Cows (mylittlehomestead.com)

 Yes all legal raw dairies here in the State of CA must follow CDFA guidelines and every month each product is tested for coliforms and an array of common pathogens.
 No illnesses have ever been reported in the history of our farm since being certified as a raw dairy.

-We have an open-door policy, however dropping in unannounced may mean no one is there to greet you and your family will not get a proper tour and/or an opportunity to milk the cows with your children.
-We urge you to please schedule a farm tour by calling us or waiting until we have one of our farm tours events which we host every couple of months.
+We have an open-door policy, however dropping in unannounced may mean no one is there to greet you and your family will not get a proper tour and/or an opportunity to hand-milk the cows with your children.
+If you have a large group we can schedule a private tour otherwise we urge wait until we have one of our farm tours events which we host a few times a year.
 At these events we usually serve food, tour the entire dairy including milking parlor & bottling plant, arrange to have a fenced off petting zoo, & anyone who wants to milk a cow by hand will be get a chance to do so.
 It is a memorable experience for the whole family.
 When new dates are announced we will post the event on social media as well as update on our Farm Tours page: www.desireel.sg-host.com/farm-tours/

 Currently we do not, however, at some point we hope to offer other products such as cream, butter, yogurt/lassi & cheeses.
 We will update our website and social media when we launch any new product.